 The ions that we have discussed so far are called monatomic ions, that is, they are ions formed from only one atom.
 We also find many polyatomic ions.
 These ions, which act as discrete units, are electrically charged molecules (a group of bonded atoms with an overall charge).
 Oxyanions are polyatomic ions that contain one or more oxygen atoms.
 At this point in your study of chemistry, you should memorize the names, formulas, and charges of the most common polyatomic ions (Table 1).
 Because you will use them repeatedly, they will all (Table 1 and Table 2) soon become familiar.

 |Polyatomic Ion Name||Chemical Formula||Polyatomic Ion Name||Chemical Formula|

-The nature of the attractive forces that hold atoms or ions together within a compound is the basis for classifying chemical bonding.
+Compounds are classified as ionic or covalent (molecular) on the basis of the bonds present in them.
 When electrons are transferred and ions form, ionic bonds result.
-Ionic bonds are electrostatic forces of attraction, that is, the attractive forces experienced between objects of opposite electrical charge (in this case, cations and anions).
+Ionic bonds are electrostatic forces of attraction between cations and anions.
 When electrons are “shared” and molecules form, covalent bonds result.
 Covalent bonds are the attractive forces between the positively charged nuclei of the bonded atoms and one or more pairs of electrons that are located between the atoms.
-Compounds are classified as ionic or covalent (molecular) on the basis of the bonds present in them.

 Compounds Containing Polyatomic Ions